 Shake yourself into action with a fluctuating hot and cold shower

 Spring into life as quickly as possible with a hot-cold shower.
 For half a minute, stand under ice-cold water, then change the temperature to hot for another half minute.
 Then follow this up with a cold burst again.
 This will bounce your mind and body into an alert state immediately.

 Start the shower under normal temperature for a minute or two.
 Then begin fluctuating the temperature, alternating every 30 seconds-1 minute.

 Phil Dumontet, the founder of Dashed, swears by this habit, “I’ve done it every morning, no matter where I’ve lived or what hotel I’m staying in, for 14 years”.
 Once you set your goal, it can become a habit if you pursue it for approximately 21 days.

 Make several ‘to do’ lists at the start of the working day

 As soon as you get to the office in the morning, take an hour to create lists for everything you have to complete during the day.
-This will allow you to mentally walk through your working schedule, and it will provide you with visual images of how certain tasks should ideally be carried out.
-Thus, you will have more chance to execute your plans as close as possible to how you have imagined.
+This will allow you to mentally walk through your working schedule, and provide you with images of how you should carry out certain tasks.
+Thus, you will have more chances to execute your plans as close as possible to how you have imagined.
 Notes on the iPad and Gmail tasks are both highly suitable to make ‘to do’ lists.